 Offshoring or offshore outsourcing means handing over the responsibility of a few operations/services of your business to a third-party company located in a different time zone.
 In today’s world of globalization with IT industry witnessing swift advancements, it has become inevitable for enterprises to take help from offshore companies and make use of their skill set which they lack in their in-house team.

-Offshoring is an efficient and cost-effective way to hire top-notch experts living in the other part of the world and utilize their expertise to build software solutions for your business.
+Offshoring Software Development is an efficient and cost-effective way to hire top-notch experts living in the other part of the world and utilize their expertise to build software solutions for your business.
 Some of the biggest enterprises like Apple, Ford, Cisco, etc are taking the offshoring route for their development projects because of the potential advantages of offshore software development.

 However, associating with a third-party company, located in another country and relying on it with all your business data, processes and operations can’t be risk-free.
 Consider the following critical risk factors before making an outsourcing decision for your business.